Kim Kardashian ‘Obsessed’ With Weight Loss, Down To 105 Pounds, Per ‘Life & Style’

 As previously reported by the Inquisitr, Kim Kardashian took to her Instagram story on Friday morning to reveal that she was hungover from Kylie Jenner’s 21st birthday party the night before.
 However, she still hit the gym to put in the work in order to look and feel great.

-“Ok guys, so I am in the gym and I am hungover,” and it’s an 8:30 workout, which is a little later than my usual but I figured I gotta get in.
+“Ok guys, so I am in the gym and I am hungover, and it’s an 8:30 workout, which is a little later than my usual but I figured I gotta get in.
 There’s no excuses, the gym does not care that I was drunk last night or drunk this morning.
 The gym does not care,” Kim Kardashian stated via her Instagram story.

-“I feel good about myself when I’m in shape, so I gotta continue and not let anything get in my way,” Kim said in another video as her trainer was heard in the background yelling, “Kill it.”
+“I feel good about myself when I’m in shape, so I gotta continue and not let anything get in my way,” Kim said in another video, as her trainer was heard in the background yelling, “Kill it.”

 Meanwhile, sources tell Hollywood Life that Kim Kardashian is giving Kylie Jenner some major inspiration.
-The youngest member of the famous family is said to be trying to emulate Kim’s work out and diet in hopes of achieving similar results for her own body six months after giving birth to her first child, daughter Stormi Webster.
+The youngest member of the famous family is said to be trying to emulate Kim’s workouts and diet in hopes of achieving similar results for her own body six months after giving birth to her first child, daughter Stormi Webster.